GAM-team/GAM/docs/Reports.md

 Apply API filters.
 * `filter|filters <String>` - `<String>` is a comma separated list of filter expressions.

-Use the `filtertime.* <Time>` option to allow times, usually relative, to be substituted into the `filter <String>` option.
+Use the `filtertime<String> <Time>` option to allow times, usually relative, to be substituted into the `filters` option.
+The `filtertime<String> <Time>` value replaces the string `#filtertime<String>#` in any filters..
 The characters following `filtertime` can be any combination of lowercase letters and numbers.
+This is most useful in scripts where you can specify a relative date without having to change the script.

 You can use `config csv_output_row_filter` to filter the events if the API filter can't produce the results you want.